endlessm/godot-block-coding/addons/block_code/README.md

 - Should this be a plugin or an extension?
 - Should blocks generate GDScript or be dynamically executed?

+There is no language or data format stability implemented or expected in these early stages.
+If you upgrade the block coding plugin within an existing project, expect any existing block scripts to stop working and need reimplementing from scratch.
+For now, you probably want to avoid updating the plugin within your project if it's meeting your needs, or only doing that very sporadically.
+We will consider offering stability guarantees in future stages of development.

 ## Feedback

 Please share feedback in the [Godot Forum Block Coding thread](https://forum.godotengine.org/t/block-coding-high-level-block-based-visual-programming/68941).